ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 run.py (required)
 ~~~~~~~~~~~~~~~~~

-Template file that is called by ThreatConnect and ``tcrun`` to launch the App.
-This file should not be edited and will get updated when using ``tcprofile --action update --template <template name>`` command.
+This template file is called by ThreatConnect and ``tcrun`` to launch the App.
+This file should not be edited and will get updated when using the ``tcprofile --action update --template <template name>`` command.

 .. literalinclude:: ../../app_init/playbook/run.py
     :language: python